chrisjm/chrisjmears-gatsby/content/blog/learn-why-your-website-is-slow-with-inspector-magic/index.md

 ---
 layout: post
-date: "2018-11-06"
+date: '2018-11-06'
 title: 'Learn why your site is slow with some Inspector Magic ✨'
-description: "I made a 4-minute video describing a method you can use to determine if and why a website is slow using Google Chrome, Lighthouse, and a little Inspector Magic ✨."
+description: 'I made a 4-minute video describing a method you can use to determine if and why a website is slow using Google Chrome, Lighthouse, and a little Inspector Magic ✨.'
-categories:
-  - technology
+categories: technology
-tags: [coding, tools]
+tags: ['coding', 'tools']
 header:
   teaser: 'https://res.cloudinary.com/wanderingleafstudios/image/upload/b_auto,c_pad,g_center,h_630,w_1200/v1537890988/chrisjmears.com/blog/paulius-dragunas-615325-unsplash.jpg'
 ---